2waybene/SignatureAnalysis/README.txt

 To run this program locally please do the following:

 1) Download and install R (https://www.r-project.org/)
 2) Open the dependencies.R file and run the script.
-Please note any errors that may occur during running.
+Please note any errors that may occur during running, please make sure to resolve those errors to make sure the dependencies are properly set up.
 3) Determine the directory of the SignatureAnalysis app on your computer.
 It will look something like this:

 /Users/li11/myGit/